 This is a follow up story for Total Home Supply.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published almost 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 I am Mike Luongo, the managing member of Total Home Supply in Fairfield, NJ.
 We started our company in 2010.
 The core group that started the company came together on a common theme.
 We all came from other companies and we wanted to form a company that simply treated customers the way we would want to be treated.
 We have stuck with this formula and all of our policies reflect the same.